MauricioGB1/MAUGB-Final-Project-MERN-Full-Stack-Application/README.md

 -

 ## MVP (Minimum Viable Product)
+- Customer shall be able to enter multiple projects save into the database and manage each of them
+- Enter technical requirements per project
+- Add, Retrieve, Update , Delete or Read activities per project
+- Shows status per activity
+- List of suggested equipment to be used
 - Client: user interacting with Application.
 Web Browser and Mobile Browser.
 - Front End Application using React
 - Sign-up and Log-in section, password and e-mail validation